Rolland1944/flink-source/README.md

 # Pixels Flink Source

 ## Introduction
-`pixels-flink-source` is a custom Apache Flink Source Connector that retrieves data in real-time from a Pixels-sink server via gRPC.
-It supports writing data to data lakes such as Apache Iceberg and Apache Paimon.
+`pixels-flink-source` is a custom Apache Flink Source Connector designed to ingest data in real-time from a Pixels-sink server using gRPC polling.
+It enables seamless data synchronization from Pixels to modern data lakes, specifically supporting **Apache Iceberg** (with AWS Glue Catalog) and **Apache Paimon**, backed by S3 storage.

 ## Features
-*   **RPC Source**: Fetches data using gRPC polling mechanism.
+*   **RPC Source**: High-performance data fetching via gRPC polling mechanism.
+*   **Schema Mapping**: Configurable source schema definition to map Pixels data types to Flink RowData.
-*   **Multi-Sink Support**: Integrated `PixelsFlinkApp` application supports sinking data to both **Apache Paimon** and **Apache Iceberg**.
+*   **Multi-Sink Support**: Integrated support for writing to:
+    *   **Apache Iceberg**: Supports AWS Glue Catalog and S3 storage.
+    *   **Apache Paimon**: Supports S3 filesystem catalog.
+*   **Cloud Native**: Built with AWS SDK v2, ready for cloud deployments with S3 and Glue integration.
-*   **Configuration**: Driven by `pixels-client.properties` for easy configuration of connections and catalogs.
+*   **Configurable**: Fully driven by `pixels-client.properties` for easy management of connections, schemas, and catalogs.

+## Prerequisites
+*   Java 11+
+*   Maven 3.6+
+*   AWS Credentials (for S3 and Glue access)

 ## Build

-Ensure Maven 3.6+ and Java 11 are installed.
+Clone the repository and build the project using Maven:

 ```bash
 mvn clean package